 Reducing Maintenance: Most customers need to install Jenkins on the local file server along with their local source repository.
-In addition, most customers have to write scripts to automate the release actions that Jenkins should perform.
-This greatly increases the maintenance.
+In addition, most customers have to write scripts to automate the release actions that Jenkins should perform which greatly increases the maintenance.
 Most organizations have 1 to 2 developers to maintain the Jenkins framework.

 End-to-end Environment management: Most large enterprises have many different sandboxes.
 They need a flexible application to track and manage the sandboxes, including the purpose of the sandbox, refresh dates, owner of the sandbox, and more.
 Jenkins does not provide an agile framework to manage these sandboxes.